 Maybe that was a good idea in the past, but there’s now so much data that one team cant own it all.
 Data governance is important though.
 We must make sure there’s a single source of the truth.

 Does Excel have a place in digital finance?

 Tanbir is on the anti-Excel side of the discussion.
 Excel is flexible and everyone knows how to use it.
-But it’s a barrier to scaling your data (no controls, no work flow, no audit trail, limited functionality).
-There was a time when finance were the analytics experts in the organisation.
+But it’s a barrier to scaling your data (no controls, no workflow, no audit trail, limited functionality).
+There was a time when finance was the analytics expert in the organisation.
 We are still stuck in our spreadsheets, whereas our marketing colleagues have embraced big data